johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 _Equation 2:_ Projection matrix with parameters $l = -1$, $r = 1$, $b = -1$, $t = 1$, $n = 1$, and $f = 2$.

-What a projection matrix like the one shown in _Equation 2_ does can be visualized with the animation in _Figure 1_.
+What a projection matrix like the one shown in _Equations 1_ and _2_ does can be visualized with the animation in _Figure 1_.
 The key points of this transformation are the following:
 - It transforms a frustum that is oriented into the direction of the _negative z axis_ into a unit cube
 - It _flips the z axis_, which corresponds to changing the handedness of the coordinate system